esbullington/canonicalcards/README.md

 The quiz card app itself is also very interesting, and uses React to render the interface.
 Contributions and suggestions are very welcome.
 I've got a definite goal in mind for the end app, so before making in large changes, please discuss it with me in an issue.

+To contribute a question, simply add the needed fields to the `public/data/cards.json` file, and submit a PR.
+Right now, it's a crude system hosted on Github, but if it gains interest, I'll set up a database to keep user stats over time, and offer an easier way to contribute questions than writing raw JSON.

 ### Installation

-Must run `npm install` from /node_modules/gulp-livereload directory also after base installation (don't ask!).
+If you are working on the React app, and want the livereload to work, must run `npm install` from /node_modules/gulp-livereload directory also after base installation (don't ask!).

 ### License